marcelin-8032/Examination-Spring-project/README.md

 - Audit
 - OpenAPI V.3

-### The CI/CD is being done by github Actions and a docker image is sent to my docker hub public repository, you can pull the image by this command:
+ The CI/CD is being done by Github Actions, a docker image is sent to my docker hub public repository, you can pull the image by this command:
-### docker pull marcelin8032/examination
+ - docker pull marcelin8032/examination